hci-a-if-its-2019/assignment-1-safhiram/README.md

 7. Try to search FAQ feature

 ## User Description
+<p>The user is a female. </p>
-<p>The user is a student of State Administration in Airlangga University.</p>
+<p>She is a student in State Administration in Airlangga University.</p>
-<p>She is twenty years old now and she in fourth semester.</p>
+<p>She has experience using a website. </p>
 <p>She usually use a website for :</p>
    <p> 1. shopping, </p>
     <p>2. look her GPA on the UNAIR website,</p>
     <p>3. do for her homework.</p>
+<p>because she is a student in UNAIR and never entered ITS, she doesnot know itsfood.id, so she absolutely no experience using itsfood.id. </p>

 ## Transcript
 ```